DikaVer/maastricht_university_generative_virtual_assistant/README.md

 Clarification questions:
 ```

-– **Hallucinations 3.4** and **Answer Check 3.5:** This involves checking whether the
-generated responses include hallucinated information, which is a common
+– **Hallucinations 3.4:**  Hallucination detection is important to ensure that the VA's
+responses are accurate and based on the retrieved information.
+Generative models can sometimes
+produce plausible-sounding but incorrect or confabulate content, known as hallucinations.
+To
+mitigate this, the VA employs a Generative LLM as a decision-maker to evaluate the generated
+answer against the retrieved documents.

+The hallucination detection mechanism works by comparing the response to the set of facts
+obtained during the retrieval phase.
+The Generative LLM uses a specific prompt to determine
-issue with generative models, and whether the answer is grounded in facts
+whether the answer is grounded in the provided facts.
+If the LLM determines that the answer
-by using Generative LLM as Decision Maker in both cases.
-Ensuring that
-the content is factual and relevant is crucial for maintaining the reliability of the VA.

-**Hallucinations 3.4 Prompt**
+contains information not supported by facts, it requests Generative LLM 2.1 to regenerate the
+response until the Hallucination Check produces a satisfactory result.

 System Prompt:
 ```